SelectUSA/website/2015-summit/_posts/2015-04-07-plenary-session-videos.md

 [Download the full video](http://trade.gov/videos/2015-susa-summit-training-a-skilled-workforce-032415.mp4) (146MB)

-The Honorable Thomas Perez, U.S. Secretary of Labor moderates a panel discussion on training a skilled workforce and developing partnerships to shape training programs to match business needs.
+The Honorable Thomas Perez, U.S. Secretary of Labor, moderates a panel discussion on training a skilled workforce and developing partnerships to shape training programs to match business needs.

 Panelists: